Mango Salsa for Fish Tacos

 mango ingredients in bowl: mango, cilantro, red pepper, green onion, jalapeno, lime juice, salt, pepper

-How to Make Mango Salsa
+How to Make Fresh Mango Salsa

-3. Refrigerate until ready to use.
+Refrigerate until ready to use.

-Uses for Mango Salsa
+Uses for Fresh Mango Salsa

 There are so many uses for a great salsa like this one.
 Just a few of the ways you could use this mango salsa recipe include the following:

-• With tortilla chips or vegetable crudites, you can use it as a dip – Like most other types of salsa, this mango salsa recipe is an ideal choice as a dip.
+• With tortilla chips or vegetable crudites, you can use it as a dip– Like most other types of salsa, this mango salsa recipe is an ideal choice as a dip.
 Whether you eat it with tortilla chips, vegetable crudites, or even potato crisps, it gives a wonderful burst of flavor.

-• Pair it with grilled shrimp or scallops – Thanks to its tangy, semi-sweet flavor, this fresh mango salsa recipe pairs well with either grilled shrimp or scallops.
+• Pair it with grilled shrimp or scallops- Thanks to its tangy, semi-sweet flavor, this fresh mango salsa recipe pairs well with either grilled shrimp or scallops.
 It helps to balance the savory, low-key flavors of the grilled seafood while simultaneously imbuing it with moisture.

-• Add it to salads for a burst of flavor – Salads can be delightful, but they can also be a bit bland sometimes.
+• Add it to salads for a burst of flavor- Salads can be delightful, but they can also be a bit bland sometimes.
 If your salad just doesn’t have enough zing, consider adding some of this wonderful fresh mango salsa.
 Much like a salad dressing, it will increase the moisture content while adding a burst of flavor.

 More Salsa Recipes to Try!